lume/glas/README.md

 `*.test.js` and into [**as-pect**](https://github.com/jtenner/as-pect)
 `*.spec.ts` files.

 If you would like to help, awesome!
-We are currenty looking for help, testing, and feedback.
+We are currently looking for help, testing, and feedback.
 Please read about how to [**contribute**](.github/CONTRIBUTING.md) or view a detailed [**example**](.github/CONTRIBUTING.md#example-of-dev-process) of how to port some of the code.